 When an eviction occurs, no refund will be given for the unused portion of the permit.

-It is strictly prohibited to transport firewood into Selkirk Park Campground as it can spread harmful pests and disease such as Dutch Elm.
+It is strictly prohibited to transport firewood into Selkirk Park Campground as it can spread harmful pests and diseases such as Dutch Elm.
 Moving firewood can be a violation of the Plant Protection Act with penalties of up to $50,000 and/or prosecution.
 Wood must be purchased from the Campground office or directly from the approved supplier for Selkirk Park Campground.
 Supplier information and process will be shared with campers prior to season or at check-in.

 Children at play: